ICPC Strengthens Collaboration to Prevent the Sexual Exploitation of Minors at TACMES Day 2025

 A Gala to Celebrate Key Actors in Prevention and Youth Support

 On November 11, the INTERVENTUM Gala highlighted the essential work of practitioners supporting vulnerable youth.
 In this first edition, 30 award recipients were recognized for their commitment and innovative initiatives.
+The event was an opportunity to highlight the vital work of frontline professionals whose efforts directly support youth well-being, safety, and social cohesion.

 Photos - Left: Youth at the INTERVENTUM Gala (11 November).
 Right: Members of the Pozé Coalition Board of Directors (11 November).